projectatomic/nulecule/LIFECYCLE.md

 Everybody is welcome to contribute to the draft version of the upcomming release.
 This will be documented by pull requests to the draft branch of the specification.
 Once a draft has stabalized, it will be prepared by the specification maintenance team and prepared for release.
 The maintainers will release a new release of the specification by tagging the repository.

+### changes to a releases

+Changes to released versions of the specification will not change the structure or feature set of the specification.
+They are only meant to fix spelling or languge errors, add or correct examples.